yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/function-syntax-semantics/data-sets/table-t3.md

 title: table t3
 linkTitle: table t3
 headerTitle: Create and populate table t3
-description: Creates and populate table t3 with data that allows the demonstration of the YSQL's window functions.
+description: Creates and populate table t3 with data that allows the demonstration of the YSQL window functions.
 menu:
   latest:
     identifier: table-t3